logic-gu/logic-gu.github.io/_pages/teaching.md

 Note, the choice of elective courses varies from year to year based on availability and interest, so we cannot guarantee that all courses will be offered during your stay.

  **Proof and Truth**
+ - Advanced Proof Theory
+ - Advanced Set Theory
  - Logic of provability
- - Quantified modal logic
+ - Quantified modal Logic
- - Dependence logic
+ - Dependence Logic

  **Categorical Logic**
  - Category theory
- - Functorial semantics
+ - Functorial Semantics
- - Introduction to topos theory
+ - Topos theory
- - Semantics of Dependent Type Theory
+ - Semantics of Type Theory

  **Logic and Computation**
  - Models of computation
- - Lambda calculus and type theory
+ - Lambda calculus, type theory and foundations of programming languages
  - Logic, games and automata
  - Decision theory

  **Logic in Philosophy**
  - Philosophy of mathematics
  - History of logic
- - Human reasoning and cognitive science
  - Semantic paradoxes and the logic of truth

 You’re also encouraged to choose elective courses taught at partner departments.
-More information of this matter and on the Master in general can be found at our [Canvas page](https://canvas.gu.se/courses/45028).
 You will receive guidance to help build a profile matching your individual plans for your future career.
 Seminars, peer review, and supervising will assist you in writing your thesis, which is an in-depth exploration of a topic of your choice.

+How is it to study at the University of Gothenburg?
+How is it to find accomodation in town?
+Check out [this](https://www.youtube.com/watch?v=DgmwwZUMRto) video and [this](https://www.youtube.com/watch?v=FU79ji8n4kM) video for further information!